NeonGraal/graphql-plus/graphql-plus/Schema.md

 > `label name Parameters?
 Aliases? '{' ( '(' Options ')' )?
 Definition '}'`

+Multiple Declarations with the same label and name are permitted if their Options and Definitions can be merged.
+When merging Declarations, Parameters and Aliases will be merged.

 The following declarations are implied but can be specified explicitly:

 - `category { Query }` and thus `output Query { }`